isomerpages/ncss-ssi/pages/training/Social-Service-Assistant-Programme.md

 -   Interpret the Service Types & Functions of Key Players in Social Service (by NP)
 -   Organise & Implement Basic Social Recreational Activities (by SSI)
 -   Supporting Clients with Professional Resources (by NP)

+Learners will be equipped with the listening skills, empathy and the ability to holistically identify health, wellness and other social service support required by clients.

 -   Work with Volunteers (by SSI)

 ### Modules for Generic/Soft Skills